vesuxyz/docs/blog/2025-11-27-USDC-migration/index.md

 Native USDC becomes the stablecoin standard on Starknet, so Vesu is upgrading all USDC markets in V2.
 Any positions using USDC.e and any remaining V1 pools (including Genesis) will need to move into their native USDC and V2 equivalents.

+The current bridged version will be renamed from USDC to USDC.e across Starknet apps, explorers and bridges.
+Native USDC will take over the USDC ticker and become the new standard moving forward.

 Rewards for USDC.e will stop once the migration starts and all new liquidity and incentives will run on V2 markets.
 Migrating early keeps your positions active and aligned with the updated pools.

 A guided migration tool goes live on December 3.
 You migrate your own positions, but the flow is simple.
 Affected positions will be clearly marked in the app and you can click through the steps to complete the move in a few moments.